aforensics/HiddenVM/README.md

 - Once you trust the current version of HiddenVM, when new releases arrive you can track code changes by using [Meld](https://meldmerge.org) (`sudo apt install meld`).
 Drag and drop the old and new folders together into *Meld*, and any code differences will be highlighted.

-### And if you're paranoid, also check the integrity of our ZIP release file:
+### And if you're paranoid, check the integrity of our ZIP release file:

 - Download both our ZIP and the MD5.